SS Fidelitas: Rotterdam to Bergen

-On 10 April 1943, Fidelitas was part of a nine ship German convoy bound for Finnmark, shepherded by a mixed escort of eleven minesweepers and antisubmarine vessels.
+On 10 April 1943, Fidelitas was part of a nine ship German convoy bound for Finnmark, shepherded by an escort of eleven minesweepers and antisubmarine vessels.
 The ships survived the attack of a Soviet submarine and several aircraft of the same nationality before arrival.

-On 30 July 1943, a secret report from the Abwher at Wilhemshaven expressed their concerns regarding the loyalty of the Italian crew following the fall of Mussollini, fearing that the ship could try to defect to the Allies during a planned journey from Hamburg to Narvik.
+On 30 July 1943, a secret report from the Abwehr at Wilhemshaven expressed their concerns regarding the loyalty of the Italian crew following the fall of Mussollini, fearing that the ship could try to defect to the Allies during a planned journey from Hamburg to Narvik.